Comment on page

 Given that the minimum trade size on DXS is $0.01, what happens when a trader makes a profit of less than $0.01?
-The answer is that DXS holds the sub-cent profits and aggregates them until they exceed $0.01, at which point payment is made to the trader's wallet.
+The answer is that DXS holds the sub-cent profits and aggregates them until they at least exceed $0.01, at which point payment is made to the trader's wallet.

 The same mechanism is true for small positions that are closed at a loss and require margin return of less than $0.01.
-Sub-cent amounts are simply held and aggregated until they exceed $0.01.
+Sub-cent amounts are simply held and aggregated until they at least exceed $0.01.

 Aggregated sub-cent amounts show as part of the trader's 'Unsettled' balance on the account tab of DXS: